Ugochukwuodinaka/Shark-Attacks-Analysis/README.md

 **Raw Data**
 - Below a screenshot of a part of the raw data in .csv file format.
-You can download the dataset [here](attacks.csv).
+You can access the dataset [here](attacks.csv).

 ![](images/Raw_File_Screenshot.png)